jean/collective.hostout/README.rst

-1. Sharing your deployment configuration for an application in the same buildout_ you share with your developers in a team, so where and how your applications is deployed is automated rather than documentation.
+1. Sharing your deployment configuration for an application in the same buildout_ you share with your developers in a team, so where and how your applications are deployed is automated rather than only documented.
-   Deployment then becomes a simple command by any member of the team.
+   Deployment then becomes a simple command issued by any member of the team.

-2. Sharing fabric scripts via PyPI so we don't have to reinvent ways to deploy or manage hosted applications.
+2. Sharing Fabric_ scripts via PyPI_ so we don't have to reinvent ways to deploy or manage hosted applications.

-If you are already a user of Fabric and buildout but aren't interested in the hostout's built-in ability to deploy, then skip ahead to `Integrating Fabric into buildout`_.
+If you are already a user of Fabric and buildout but aren't interested in hostout's built-in ability to deploy, then skip ahead to `Integrating Fabric into buildout`_.

-You don't need to learn Fabric_ to use hostout but you will need to learn buildout_.
+You don't need to learn Fabric_ to use hostout, but you will need to learn buildout_.
 The good news is that many buildouts and snippets already exist for building django, pylons, pyramid, plone, zope, varnish, apache, haproxy or whichever server-side technology you want to deploy.